-These Super Easy Slow Cooker BBQ Ribs will become your go-to recipe!
-You just need three ingredients for these falling-off-the-bone ribs.
-Make them for the 4th of July, potlucks or any weekday!
+These easy Crockpot St. Louis Style Ribs will become your go-to BBQ recipe!
+You just need three ingredients for delicious, fall-off-the-bone ribs.
+Make these slow cooker spare ribs for the 4th of July, potlucks or any weekday.
+Baby backs work too!

-They're even easier than these Cheesy Baked BBQ Chicken Breasts.
+It's even easier than making Baked BBQ Chicken Breasts.

 Are you ready?